LonePineGames/friday-facts/_posts/2019-10-11-roads-to-prosperity.markdown

 ---

 {% include video.html video="interchange" image="interchange.png"
-  description="A full stack interchange" %}
+  description="A stack interchange" %}

 Cities are really about transportation.
 People choose where to live based on estimated travel time to work, school, or amenities.
 "Research<sup>[&#91;1&#93;][1]</sup> has shown that ease of access to transport has a stronger influence on whether someone will earn more than their parents did, than the level of crime in their area or whether they grew up in a two-parent household," according to [the Youtuber Wendover].

-New Cities features many kinds of roads, from tree lined boulevards to high speed expressways to traffic-corralling one way streets, from stop signs to stop lights to full-stack interchanges.
+New Cities features many kinds of roads, from tree lined boulevards to high speed expressways to traffic-corralling one way streets, from stop signs to stop lights to stack interchanges.
 But currently the only kinds of transportation in New Cities are private automobiles and freight trucks.
 There are no buses, bikes, pedestrians, trains, airplanes, boats, or even carpools -- yet.
 After the crowdfunding champaign, there will be a contributors-only poll to determine which features to implement next, and most of the options will be related to transportation -- so don't worry, your inner train geek will be satisfied.
 In order to lay the groundwork for these many modes of transit, I needed to refactor and improve "the graph."

 {% include image.html class="caption-below"
   link="https://xkcd.com/2036/"